aswaving/aswaving.github.io/crates_of_the_week.md

 All Rust's crates of the weeks, from the [This Week in Rust](https://this-week-in-rust.org) newsletter, on a single page.

 ## 2023
+- ([506](https://this-week-in-rust.org/blog/2023/08/02/this-week-in-rust-506/)) [allocator-api2](https://docs.rs/allocator-api2), a forward-compatibility shim to use the nightly allocator API on stable Rust.
 - ([505](https://this-week-in-rust.org/blog/2023/07/26/this-week-in-rust-505/)) [tower-async](https://github.com/plabayo/tower-async), a currently nightly-only async library to build network servers, based on [tower](https://docs.rs/tower).
 - ([504](https://this-week-in-rust.org/blog/2023/07/19/this-week-in-rust-504/)) [ratatui](https://docs.rs/ratatui), to build rich terminal user interfaces and dashboards.
 - ([503](https://this-week-in-rust.org/blog/2023/07/12/this-week-in-rust-503/)) [dusk](https://dystroy.org/dysk/), a nice `df` like utility to display the fill level of your disks.